Richard Stromback

-Richard Stromback (born January 29, 1969) is an American former professional hockey player (OHL, ECHL), venture capitalist and entrepreneur.
+Richard Stromback (born January 29, 1969) is an American former minor-league hockey player (OHL, ECHL), venture capitalist and entrepreneur.
 In 1997 he founded Web Group, a technology staffing firm and served as its CEO and President until 2003.
 During this time, Web Group ranked 189th on Inc.Magazines annual list of the 500 fastest-growing companies.
 In 2003, he shifted his investment focus to clean technology, acquiring the research firm Ecology Coatings.

 Stromback has been referred to as the "Ultimate Davos", primarily due to a large number of influential contacts, in reference to the annual meeting of the world's elite in Davos, Switzerland.
 His 40th birthday received media coverage for both its excess and attendance from billionaires and royalty to political figures, and leaders of the corporate and financial world.
 He was named a Technology Pioneer and Young Global Leader by the World Economic Forum and one of the top "40 Under 40" business leaders by Crain's Business.

 Early life

-Born to Jessie Alinda Stromback and Theodore David Stromback in Redford, Michigan, he left home at the age of seventeen to pursue a professional hockey career.
+Born to Jessie Alinda Stromback and Theodore David Stromback in Redford, Michigan, he left home at the age of seventeen to pursue a hockey career.
 Stromback has five siblings, three brothers and two sisters.
 His brother Doug Stromback was also a professional hockey player, drafted by the Washington Capitals.
 He is of Finnish, Swedish and Scottish heritage/descent.

 Hockey career

-Stromback played professional hockey from 1986 through 1990 when he suffered a blowout fracture of his left orbit during a fight.
+Stromback played hockey from 1986 through 1990 when he suffered a blowout fracture of his left orbit during a fight.
 During those years he played in the Ontario Hockey League and the East Coast Hockey League with the North Bay Centennials, Belleville Bulls, Cornwall Royals, Erie Panthers and the Johnstown Chiefs.

 Stromback's reputation was as an enforcer and he had fights with such notables as Tie Domi, Bob Boughner and Dennis Vial.